lealceldeiro/gems/HighPerformanceJavaPersistence/Chapter02/README.md

 * reducing client-side statement processing, which, in turn, lowers transaction response time
 * sparing application resources by recycling statement objects along with their associated database-specific metadata

+## 6. ResultSet Fetching

+Unlike the insert, update and delete statements, which only return the affected row count, a JDBC select query returns a `ResultSet` instead.

+### 6.1 ResultSet scrollability

+By default, the ResultSet uses a *forward-only* application-level cursor, which can be traversed only once, from the first position to last one.

+JDBC also offers *scrollable* cursors, therefore allowing the row-level pointer to be positioned freely (in any direction and on every record).

+The main difference between the two scrollable result sets lays in their selectivity.
+An *insensitive* cursor offers a static view over the current result set, so the data needs to be fetched entirely prior to being iterated.
+A *sensitive* cursor allows the result set to be fetched dynamically, so it can reflect concurrent changes.

+### 6.2 ResultSet changeability